The Vermont Statutes Online

 (26) To regulate or prohibit the suspending or putting up of any sign, awning, or other structure in, upon/r over any street, sidewalk, lane, alley, common, or any other public place in the City; and, whenever the public good may require, to order and direct that any sign, awning, or other structure heretofore erected or suspended as aforesaid shall be taken down or removed; and, after 10 days' delay in complying with said order, to remove the same at the expense of the owner thereof.

 (27) To compel reports from physicians, surgeons, and others of contagious and infectious diseases and those of a pestilential nature.

 (28) To compel the registration of physicians or others practicing medicine, surgery, or midwifery.

 (29) To prescribe standard rules for the placing of poles, wires, and electrical conduits in, over, and under the streets of the City, and to regulate their use.
-And said City Council may make and establish, amend, or repeal by-laws, rules and ordinances which they may deem necessary for the well being of said City, and not repugnant to the Constitution or laws of this State; all of which by-laws, regulations, and ordinances shall be duly published in one or more newspapers of this City, to be prescribed by the City Council, at least 20 days before they take effect.
+And said City Council may make and establish, amend, or repeal bylaws, rules and ordinances that they may deem necessary for the well being of said City, and not repugnant to the Constitution or laws of this State; all of which bylaws, regulations, and ordinances shall be duly published in one or more newspapers of this City, to be prescribed by the City Council, at least 20 days before they take effect.

 (31) To control the erection of buildings and other structures on the shore of Lake Memphremagog, within City limits, and to prescribe regulations as to the use of said shores not inconsistent with the rights of private owners or the rights of navigation in the waters of said lake vested in the public.